DistributedComponents/verdi-lockserv/README.md

     $ ./LockServMain.native -port 8000 -me Client-1 -node Server,192.168.0.1:9000 \
                     -node Client-0,192.168.0.2:9000 -node Client-1,192.168.0.3:9000

-There is a simple client in the directory `extraction/lockserv/script` that can be used as follows:
+There is a simple client written in Python in the directory `extraction/lockserv/script` that can be used as follows:

-    python -i client.py
+    $ python -i client.py
     >>> c=Client('192.168.0.2', 8000)
     >>> c.send_lock()
     'Locked'